-The Produce Program of the Vermont Agency of Agriculture, Food, and Markets (VAAFM) is providing Vermont produce farms with new harvest crates, storage bins, and cleaning supplies to improve produce safety and efficiency.
+In October & November 2021, the Vermont Agency of Agriculture, Food, and Markets (VAAFM) Produce Program provided 39 Vermont produce farms with containers and cleaning supplies to improve produce safety and efficiency.
 Produce farms requested supplies through a simple Microsoft Forms application process.
 Each farm that applied received a Produce Safety Supply Kit.

 - TranPak Collapsible Plastic Crate 64×18